NotMUTY/MiniIntrepter/README.md

 and it should work.

+also i have an example for getting factorial

 the command set goes by:

 a, b is integer >= 0, $a and $b is constant values.